airpair/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town/post.md

 Tired of [Ruby](https://www.ruby-lang.org/en/)'s modules not allowing you to mix in class methods easily?
-Tired of writing complex code and using complex libraries like [`ActiveSupport::Concern`](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) to accomplish that goal?
+Tired of writing complex `self.included(base)` code or using over-engineered solutions like [`ActiveSupport::Concern`](http://api.rubyonrails.org/classes/ActiveSupport/Concern.html) to accomplish that goal?

 Well, worry no more!
 [SuperModule](https://rubygems.org/gems/super_module) comes to the rescue!